stoeps13/connections-doc/source/admin/install/tiny_editors/t_01-setup_03-editors_02-install_03-install-manually.md

 3. In the customization\_path/javascript directory, create the subdirectory tiny/editors/connections.

+    !!! note
-    **Note:** If the directory already exists, delete or move the contents to a new folder before proceeding.
+    If the directory already exists, delete or move the contents to a new folder before proceeding.

 4. Install the Tiny Editors for HCL Connections configuration files: